campbellized/askew/README.md

 ## Requirements

-Askew uses Imgscii (another one of my projects) to render images into ASCII.
-You can install Imgscii using PIP:
+Askew requires [Imgscii](https://github.com/campbellized/imgscii) (another one of my projects) as well as a couple other packages.
+You can install them using PIP:
 ```
 pip install imgscii
+pip install beautifulsoup4
+pip install requests
 ```
 Please note, Askew has only been tested in Python 3.